K. M. Peterson

 Director of Information Technology, Basis Technology Corp., Cambridge, Mass.
 2006-2007

-Hands-on manager for software and services company in Linguistic/Text Analysis market; customers include commercial software and web services companies, and government.
+Upgraded IT for software and services company in Linguistic/Text Analysis market; focusing on highly technical, tailored solutions for network and systems infrastructure.
+Customers include commercial software and web services companies, and government.

 IT Manager, John Snow, Inc., and World Education, Boston, Mass.
 2004-2005